vectordotdev/vector/website/blog/2019-12-12-how-we-test-vector.md

 instrumentation, and wrap it to be driven by the fuzzer.
-Since we are not actively changing the tokenizer parser, we simply did a session of fuzzing manually on a developer's machine (using the excellent [`cargo-fuzz`][13]), collected failing inputs and addresses them one by one, continuing until the fuzzer had run for a significant amount of time without finding any crashes.
+Since we are not actively changing the tokenizer parser, we simply did a session of fuzzing manually on a developer's machine (using the excellent [`cargo-fuzz`][13]), collected failing inputs and addressed them one by one, continuing until the fuzzer had run for a significant amount of time without finding any crashes.
 Finally, we wrote [unit tests][14] around those inputs to catch any regressions.
 As we do more active development of our own parsers in the future, we will